-The requirement need not expressly reference “community benefits;” for example, a positive finding results when nonprofit hospitals are required to provide “free and reduced cost care.”
-The requirement need not apply generally to all nonprofit hospitals; for example, a positive finding results when a nonprofit hospital must provide community benefits as a condition of certificate of need approval, or when tax exemption is conditioned on the provision of community benefits.
+The requirement need not expressly reference “community benefits;” for example, the requirement could be that nonprofit hospitals must provide “free and reduced cost care.”
+The requirement need not apply generally to all nonprofit hospitals; for example, a nonprofit hospital could be required to provide community benefits as a condition of certificate of need approval, or when tax exemption is conditioned on the provision of community benefits.

 Minimum Community Benefit Requirement

 A quantifiable amount of community benefits must be specified, rather than “a reasonable amount” or “free care to uninsured patients with family income at or below 150 percent of the federal poverty level.”
 Examples of minimum community benefit requirements include “in an amount equivalent to the hospital’s property tax liability in the absence of exemption” and “in an amount equivalent to 5 percent of the hospital’s operating expenses.”
-If a community benefit requirement includes more than one option by which a hospital can satisfy its community benefit responsibility, then a positive finding results if any of the available options requires the provision of a quantifiable level of community benefits.
+If a community benefit requirement includes more than one option by which a hospital can satisfy its community benefit responsibility, then it would qualify as a minimum community benefit requirement if any of the available options requires the provision of a quantifiable level of community benefits.

 Community Benefit Reporting Requirement

-The requirement need not expressly reference “community benefits;” for example, a positive finding results if hospitals are required to report “free care provided.”
+The requirement need not expressly reference “community benefits;” for example, hospitals could be required to report “free care provided.”

 Community Health Needs Assessment (CHNA)